PseudoBob-Delightus/fanfic/stories/exploding-story/chapter-003_chapter-24.md

 "Why do you have confetti for exploding stories?"

 Pinkie lifts out a confetti container, marked on the side in bubbly font: Exploding Story Confetti.
-"Never ask why dear Twilight, but why not."
+"Never ask why Twilight, ask why not."

 "Okay, so, you're ready?"

-"Are you sure this isn't another one of those self-fulfilling prophecies?
-You're really good at those!"

-"Yes, I'm sure.
-How can you be so calm about this?
-Aren't you worried at all?"

-"An exploding story sounds fun!
+"Yes, an exploding story sounds fun!
 I can't wait to see what happens."

 "Okay, let's go, Pinkie."

 Pinkie nods then Twilight started out the door.
-Pinkie follows behind, bouncing bubbly with a smile.
+Pinkie followed behind, bouncing bubbly with a smile.